NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Improved advantage on hit and block
   - Move ends four frames sooner
   - Can follow up on whiff
-- 6B can do A follow up on whiff
+- 5A charge time changed from 11 frames to 8
-- 6B(B) added as 2BBB(B) with follow ups
+- 5A(A) added as 2AA(A)
 - 2B can follow up on whiff
 - 2BBB(B) has more lift
 - 2BBB(A) changed from RA to 4A
 - 2BBBB(B) bounces closer
-- 8B
-  - Has guard frames until Oro jumps
-  - Done in combo replaced with 2BBB(B) with follow ups
-- RB lifts on block
-- RB(B) added as 2BBBB(B)
-- JB can be DIed in the air with 6 or 4
-- 5A charge time changed from 11 frames to 8
-- 5A(A) added as 2AA(A)
+- 2BBBB(A) and 2AA(A) snakes do chip
-- 4A "attachment" window changed from 10 frames to 14
 - 2A
   - Has more stun on the second hit
   - Less hitbox duration
 - 2AB(B) added as 2BBBB(B)
 - 2A(A) has slightly more stun
-- RA
-  - Is an untechable sweep
+- 6B can do A follow up on whiff
+- 6B(B) added as 2BBB(B) with follow ups
+- 4A "attachment" window changed from 10 frames to 14
-  - Pursuit removed
+- 8B
-- 2BBBB(A) and 2AA(A) snakes do chip
+  - Has guard frames until Oro jumps
+  - Done in combo replaced with 2BBB(B) with follow ups
+- JB can be DIed in the air with 6 or 4
 - 2Y
   - Added
   - Cannot be shaken